Celebrating 125 Years: Native Plant Trust

 Mark your calendar for Saturday morning activities for families and children

-Click on Plant Play on our Events calendar to see the dates of selected Saturdays on which we offer an hour of nature-inspired stories, songs, and crafts at Garden in the Woods.
+Sing, dance, and create among the plants at beautiful Garden in the Woods!
+Click Plant Play on our Events calendar to see the dates of selected Saturdays on which we offer an hour of nature-inspired stories, songs, and crafts at Garden in the Woods.
+It's free with Garden admission.

-Stories are geared for children ages three to eight years old.
+Tours are geared towards 8–12 year olds, but learners of all ages are welcome to join.
+All participants must be accompanied by a caregiver.
+No reservation necessary.
+Teacher Naturalists will meet participants in the picnic area next to the Education Building.
 Afterward, children are invited to explore the local flora and fauna in the Garden, play in the Family Activity Area, or pick up a scavenger hunt sheet at the Visitor Center and take a walk through the woods.

 What to Do Any Old Time